groq/mlagility/examples/cli/readme.md

 ## Multiple Invocations of a Model

-The same model may be invoked using different input shapes (e.g. when varying the batch size).
-Only one invocation is processed my MLAgility if the same model is invoked multiple times using inputs of the same shape.
-However, multiple invocation are processed my MLAgility if the same model is invoked multiple times using inputs of different shapes.
+A single script may invoke the same model multiple times using different input shapes (e.g. when varying the batch size).
+When this happens, MLAgility will benchmark and display each of those invocations as sub-results of the same model instance.

+> **Note**: multiple invocations of a model with the same input shape will only be benchmarked once.

-The `multiple_invocations.py` script instantiates a single script and invokes it three times.
+The `multiple_invocations.py` script instantiates a single model and invokes it three times.
 The fist two times the model is invoked with inputs of the same shape (batch 1), while the third invocation uses a different input shape (batch 2).
 Note that two unique static model invocations are identified.

 Run the following command: